SineStriker/syscmdline/docs/examples.md

 + If the arguments are valid, the program will print `src` and `dest` value.

++ On Windows, parameters from `main` function are ANSI strings which doesn't support some Unicode characters. `syscmdline` uses UTF-8 encoding to privide internal texts and print to the console.
+Therefore, it is recommended to use `SysCmdLine::commandLineArguments()` rather than `argc` and `argv`, this function provides a cross-platform aproach to query command line arguments and return the strings encoded in UTF-8.

 ```sh
 Description:
     Move file or directory.